 As impressive as Palermo’s architectural gems are, the real Palermo is experienced in its streets, markets, and in its food.
 Palermo markets are a festival of food.
 During our three-day stay, our street was closed for an ice-cream festival.

 The pedestrianized Palermo streets made it easy to wander around the ornate palaces some of which have been turned into museums.
-Palermo’s plazas function as the city’s living rooms filled with little cafes, music venues, art exhibits and strolling citizens.
-Street food in Palermo can be found all over town in little stalls selling tasty snacks for about €1 – €2.
-Try as many as you can especially the “arancini” little fried rice balls.
+Palermo’s plazas function as the city’s living rooms filled with little cafes, music venues, art exhibits, and strolling citizens.
+Street food in Palermo can be found all over town in little stalls selling tasty snacks for about 1 – 2 Euros.
+Try as many as you can especially the “arancini” little, fried rice balls.

 We were lucky enough to be in town the night of a religious street procession.
 A crowd was singing religious hymns and carrying a statue of Mary down a major street accompanied by priests and musicians.
 I felt like I was in the original Godfather movie.

 The Bangladeshi and Sri Lankan immigrants to Sicily seem to have taken over the small vendors markets selling jewelry and the ubiquitous Indian garments.
 I got into a conversation with Dileep, one of the Sri Lankan immigrant vendors.
 He told me he had really wanted to go to the States but it was easier to get to Italy.
 He had family in Manhattan and would try to get there.

 At the Ballaro market, one of three major markets in Palermo, we saw some very strange looking vegetables.
 Looks were deceiving.
 When we tasted them at a nearby food stall and they were delicious.